Back into Plato's Cave: Examining Cross-modal Representational Convergence at Scale: How much do representations align?

 \section{How much do representations align?}

 In this section, we take a close look at the experimental evidence underpinning the Platonic Representation Hypothesis~\cite{huh2024prh}.
-The experiments in \cite{huh2024prh} rest on two foundations that warrant scrutiny: the use of mutual $k$NN alignment on a small evaluation set of only 1024 samples from the Wikipedia Image-Text (WIT) dataset~\cite{srinivasan2021wit} (WIT-1024), and the use of data with bijective (one-to-one) image-text correspondences.
+The experiments in \cite{huh2024prh} rest on two foundations that warrant scrutiny: the use of mutual $k$NN alignment on a small evaluation set of only 1024 samples from the Wikipedia Image-Text (WIT) dataset~\cite{srinivasan2021wit} (WIT-1024), and the use of data with effectively bijective (one-to-one) image-text correspondences, an assumption implicit in the WIT-1024 setup rather than stated explicitly in~\cite{huh2024prh}.
 Typically, these choices are not acknowledged when the hypothesis is cited \cite{marcosmanchon2026sharedrepresentationsbrainsmodels,ruan2024ndpdistributionpredictionbroad,liu2025luminamgptilluminateflexiblephotorealistic,chai2025auroracapefficientperformantvideo,dar2026minivec2vecscalinguniversalgeometry}.
 The claim is usually invoked in its broad, appealing form rather than in the narrow terms under which experimental support was provided.

 Here, we analyze how alignment behaves for a finer-grained metric ($k{=}1$ instead of $k{=}10$), and a denser gallery (million(s of) instead of 1024 samples).
 We then decompose what mutual $k$NN alignment actually measures in a controlled setup on ImageNet.
 This reveals that models individually retrieve correct-class neighbors but rarely agree on which one, suggesting that information is organized differently in each unimodal model.
 We then turn to the bijective assumption, and examine what happens when it is relaxed.
+We further test whether these patterns extend beyond text-image to the text-audio and text-video settings.
 Finally, we perform a trend check to ask whether the predictions from~\cite{huh2024prh} have held up as models have improved.

 \textbf{Sensitivity to $k$ in mutual $k$NN.} Huh et al.~\cite{huh2024prh} reported mutual $k$NN alignment for $k{=}10$.
 We additionally evaluate at $k{=}1$, which requires the two representation spaces to agree on the single nearest neighbor.
 As shown in \cref{fig:mutual_knn_metric}, the metric trivially converges to 1 as $k$ approaches the full gallery size $n$, since both neighbor sets then contain all samples.
 Even moderate values of $k$ can inflate scores by capturing broadly similar rather than precisely matching neighbors.
 In our analyses at larger gallery scales, we perform deduplication to prevent near-duplicate samples from trivially inflating neighborhood overlap (see \cref{sec:wit_laion} in the supplementary material for details).